Linda-Ikechukwu/Personal-Site/src/blog/posts/build-grid-layout-with-css-floats/build-grid-layout-with-css-floats.md

 These variables have been defined because we will be using them across our code and if we ever need to change their values, we just need to change the variable’s value and it will be applied across our code.

-N. B: CSS variables are not yet supported on Internet explorer, so an alternative would be to simply replace the variables with the actual values or use a polyfill.
+*N.B: CSS variables are not yet supported on Internet explorer, so an alternative would be to simply replace the variables with the actual values or use a polyfill.*

 Next, let’s define the width of rows.

-*Widths will be defined in percentages, to make sure that our layout containers (i.e rows and columns) remain responsive regardless of device width, just like in the gif above.*
+*Widths will be defined in percentages, to make sure that our layout containers (i.e rows and columns) remain responsive regardless of device width.*

 We’ll give rows a width of 100% to ensure that they always take up the entire widths of their containers and a bottom margin of the value of our vertical grid gap: 50px.